 The Claude Pepper Center is dedicated to keeping Sen. Pepper’s vision of America and sense of moral purpose central to the nation’s public life.
 The Claude Pepper Center intends to achieve this mission through research, policy analysis, public information, educational and advocacy initiatives focusing on health care, long-term health care,and retirement security for older Americans and citizens of other countries.

-Our major advocacy initiates are focused on:
+Our major advocacy initiatives are focused on:

 - Preserving and strengthening the role of the non profit aging network in the Medicaid long-term care system.